mercedes-benz/product-kit_vue/README.md

 </v-app>
 ```

-If you need your content to be full-width this main wrapper `v-container` should set to be `fluid` to ensure the full-width capability for your content.
-Now inside your `v-main` you can use `v-container` also with `fluid` or any other `html` block element.
+Now inside your `v-main` you should always use `v-container` as a wrapper for a content section.
+For full-width content use `fluid`.

 ### Colors